harness/flag_cleanup/docs/3_running_via_pipeline.md

 <15 minutes

 ## Guide
-For this example we will use the golang sdk [here](https://github.com/harness/ff-golang-server-sdk), however you can also use the java sdk [here](https://github.com/harness/ff-java-server-sdk) if you'd prefer.
+For this example we will use the golang sdk example, however you can also use the java sdk example if you'd prefer.

 ## Instructions
-### Fork repository
+1. Fork and clone repository
-Fork and clone this repository on github.
+2.